sffc/socketio-file-upload/README.md

 Part of the file has been loaded from the file system and ready to be transmitted via Socket.IO.
 This event can be used to make an upload progress bar.

 You can compute the percent progress via `event.bytesLoaded / event.file.size`

-**TODO:** A better implementation would be for the server to confirm receipt of a chunk before emitting this event.
-Feel free to submit a PR if the current implementation does not fit your needs.

 ##### Event Properties